 One thing you can always count on when there is a big data breach is social media channels filled with “thought leaders” exasperated at how leadership ignored such obvious security problems.
 These insufferable Captain Obvious crusaders cannot comprehend how people can be so irresponsible.

 Information security is an esoteric threat to executives.
-They know it exists, but they cannot quantify it with clearly discernable consequences.
-They know it is serious, but the answer is always the same: buy more stuff.
+They know it exists, but they cannot quantify it with clear consequences.
+They know it is serious, but they do not know how to dimmish the threat.
+They know harm is possible, but it is easy to dismiss it as somebody else’s problem.

 As such, they fall back to the next item on this list.